Figure

 Experimental Status

-- First complete realization of the Cirac-Zoller CNOT gate between two individually addressed Ca ions in a linear Paul trap.
+- Realized the complete Cirac-Zoller controlled-NOT gate between two individually addressed Ca ions.

 Key Metrics